 I recommend exploring Vinh Long by motorbike, as some of the sites mentioned here are outside of the city and are too far to cycle to alongside seeing the other sites.
 If you aren’t on a road trip like us, I recommend renting a motorbike from your accommodation*.

 Vinh Long holds an ancient tradition of pottery making, and the town is dotted with factories handmaking ceramics.
-Leaning all about how the artisans turn sand from the Mekong River into rich red pots is the perfect introduction to Vinh Long, and one of the best things to do here!
+Learning all about how the artisans turn sand from the Mekong River into rich red pots is the perfect introduction to Vinh Long, and one of the best things to do here!

 Chợ Long Châu📍 Nguyễn Huệ, Phường 2, Vĩnh Long, Vietnam

-Depending on the season I would recommend trying to fit in a trip to one of these nature parks.
-The first, Nông trại Ông Bà Tư, is a farm where during the right season (June time) you’ll find fields of sunflowers and ponds filled with water lilies.
+Nông trại Ông Bà Tư is a farm where during the flowering season, around June time, you’ll find fields of sunflowers and ponds filled with water lilies.
 Even if you visit during the off-season, which we accidentally did, you’ll be treated to a beautiful drive through the countryside and fields of lush green rice at the farm.
-The later is Xẻo Quýt nature reserve, which we visited as part of our 3 Day Mekong Roadtrip.

 Stop by the Temple of the Emerald Buddha